noahehall/theBookOfNoah/databases/mysql_new.md

           - the master then pokes the slave to let it know that an entry has been made to its binary log in case its interested
         - the slave will ask the master to send entries starting froom the position identification number of the last log file entry the slave processed
     - never makes direct changes to its data
-      - instead it uses the mysql API
+      - instead it uses an sql thread to execute the new sql statements recorded in the `relay.log`

   - backup method
     - setup a separate server to be a slave, and then once a day/e.g. turn off replication to make a clean backup of the slave servers  database